 - Why are Irish people so much better looking than everyone else?

 - What the h*ck is haggis anyway?

-That's why we've consulted the experts — ourselves — to answer them in-depth.
+That's why we've consulted the experts — ourselves — to provide answers.

 Read on, intrepid Vagabond, to solve the eternal Ireland vs Scotland riddle once and for all.

 Because of their physical closeness, Ireland and Scotland share many characteristics...

 🎻 Gaelic Culture.
 Traditional music using instruments like fiddles and pipes is common.